Binly42/Tab-Session-Manager/README.md

 1. Open Firefox browser and navigate to `about:debugging`
 2. Click "Load Temporary Add-on" and from the file browser, choose `tab-session-manager/dev/firefox`

+## TODOs

+- [ ] for webworker, stop import pkg from https://unpkg.com

 ## Privacy Policy